-There is no non-compliance with regulations or voluntary codes concerning any health and safety concerns related to products and services provided during the reporting period in 2020.
-Our team is committed to ensure that we are compliant with all SS requirements.
+There were no non-compliance with regulations or voluntary codes concerning health and safety impacts of products and services provided during the reporting period.
+Our Team at the Hotel is committed to ensuring that we are compliant with all requirements.